 Establishing a genre: Most books fall clearly under a certain literary genre.
 In those cases, incorporating certain design conventions into the cover can help the book reach its appropriate audiences.
 For example, extraterrestrial landscapes send a clear message of a sci-fi novel, while a calming sunset photo is a good indication for a self-help title.
 However, make sure to use these visual norms in moderation, and highlight the book’s own, unique perspective.

 We’ve collected 30 remarkable book covers that throw the old ‘don’t judge a book by its cover’ out the window.
-These masterfully crafted designs will get your book cover ideas flowing, and provide you with some always-welcome inspiration:
+If you're a freelance graphic designer, looking to become a freelance graphic designer or illustrator looking for inspiration, these masterfully crafted designs will get your book cover ideas flowing.
+Book covers not your thing?
+There's still plenty of inspiration take away here for your graphic design portfolio too.

 01. Typography that bears a message